Max Muncy Player Props: Dodgers vs. Yankees

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Max Muncy?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Max Muncy At The Plate

-- In 43.1% of his games this year, Muncy has notched at least one RBI.
-In seven of those games (13.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Muncy has had an RBI in 23 games this season (44.2%), including eight multi-RBI outings (15.4%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 27 of 51 games this year, and more than once 9 times.
+- He has scored in 53.8% of his games this year, with more than one run scored in 17.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.